Understanding Smartwatch Adoption and User Trends in the U.S.

 Demographic Analysis: Who is Using Smartwatches in the United States?

 Young adults, like millennials and Gen Z, use smartwatches the most.
 They often like new tech and enjoy the many features of these devices.
-Fitness tracking and smartphone integration appeal to this group.
+Health tracking appeals to this group.

 But older adults are catching up.
 Many seniors use smartwatches to monitor their health.
 They like features that can detect falls or remind them to take medicine.